McPcholkin/dejavu_installer/README.md

 # DejaVu installer for magisk

-Just install DejaVu as system-less app
+Just install [DejaVu 1.1.12](https://f-droid.org/en/packages/org.fitchfamily.android.dejavu/) as system-less app

 ## How to make magisk module:
 - Clone repo (or download as zip)